frePPLe/frepple/doc/user-guide/modeling-wizard/purchasing/item-suppliers.rst

 Item Suppliers
 ==============

-This table defines the supplier(s) that can procure an item.
+This table defines which items can be procured from which supplier.

+Multiple suppliers can be defined for the same item.

 .. rubric:: Key Fields